The Guitar (film)

 The Guitar is a 2008 American drama film directed and co-produced by Amy Redford.
 It stars Saffron Burrows as a woman who decides to pursue her dreams after being diagnosed with a terminal disease, fired from her job and abandoned by her boyfriend.

 Plot

-One morning, "mouse-burger" Melody "Mel" Wilder is diagnosed with laryngeal cancer, then fired from her thankless job and abandoned by her boyfriend.
-With nothing left to lose, and given only two months to live, she spends her entire life's savings to rent a palatial loft in Greenwich Village.
-Thinking she'll never have to pay the landlord, she lives off her credit cards, and fills the loft with high-priced products.
-She seduces both the parcel-delivery man and a pizza delivery girl and teaches herself to play the electric guitar she's romanticized since childhood.
+Melody "Mel" Wilder is diagnosed with laryngeal cancer.
+She is fired from her job and abandoned by her boyfriend.
+With nothing left to lose, and given only two months to live, she spends her life's savings to rent a palatial loft in Greenwich Village.
+Thinking she will never have to pay the landlord, she lives off her credit cards, and fills the loft with high-priced products.
+She seduces the parcel-delivery man and a pizza delivery girl and teaches herself to play the electric guitar she has romanticized since childhood.
 These life affirming experiences transform her irrevocably, as she discovers a passion for life and the will to live.